 Leaf or needle arrangement, size, shape, and texture

 Glossy, leathery dark green, oval leaves turn burgundy in autumn.
-They are arranged opposite along the branches.
+They are arranged in pairs (opposite) along the branches.

 Flower arrangement, shape, and size

 Broad clusters (cymes) of small, creamy-white flowers in late-spring.
 Flowers have little to no fragrance.

 Fruit, cone, nut, and seed descriptions